MetaCloud is the MbientLab cloud platform used for raw sensor:

 Please note you will be billed monthly and you can cancel at any time.

-If everything works, you will receive a notification of a successful payment.
+You will receive a notification of a successful payment.
 You can check your current subscription status on the subscription page at anytime.

 You can cancel your subscription at any time by login in to your account and navigating to the “Profile” page.